Types of Pianos: Grand vs Upright vs Digital (Beginner’s Guide)

 At Tiffany Music Academy, we help students build strong foundations while keeping the process simple and enjoyable.Here’s where to go next:

-- Explore our piano lessons: https://www.tiffanymusicacademy.com
+- Explore our group piano and 1-on-1 piano lessons

-- Visit our locations page
+- Visit our locations page: Culver City / La Mesa

 - Schedule your first lesson